tawheed7mir-ai/SQL_retail_sales_project/README.md

 ...sql
 select * from retails_sales where total_sale >1000...

+**Q6 FIND THE TOTAL NUMBER OF TRANSACTIONS MADE BY EACH GENDER IN EACH CATEGORY:
+...sql
-**Q6 FIND THE TOTAL NUMBER OF TRANSACTIONS MADE BY EACH GENDER IN EACH CATEGORY ...sql select category, gender ,count(*)as orders from retails_sales group by category , gender order by gender desc...
+select category, gender ,count(*)as orders from retails_sales group by category , gender order by gender desc...

 **Q7 CALCULATE THE AVERAGE SALE FOR EACH MONTH.
-FIND OUT THE BEST SELLING MONTH IN EACH YEAR ...sql select year,month,round(avg_sal,2)as avg_sal from( select year(sale_date)as year,
+FIND OUT THE BEST SELLING MONTH IN EACH YEAR:
+...sql
+select year,month,round(avg_sal,2)as avg_sal from(
+select year(sale_date)as year,